For three decades, the biggest IPOs were rare, generational events.

 - The business model outlasts the market it launches into.
 Visa raised $17.9 billion six months before Lehman collapsed and thrived anyway.
 Durability beats timing.

-A telecom giant, a state oil company, a Chinese eCommerce empire raised $15–25 billion and held records for years.
+A telecom giant, a state oil company, and a Chinese eCommerce empire raised $15–25 billion and held records for years.

 That era is ending.
 SpaceX's June 2026 listing raised $85.7 billion at an IPO price valuation near $1.77 trillion, more than 3x Aramco's long-standing record, and the largest IPO in history.